MithamoMorgan/Best_EDA_Practice_Tips/README.md

 The goal is to simplify the dataset by removing unnecessary or redundant features.

-i.
-Drop Irrelevamt Columns
+-> Drop Irrelevamt Columns
-ii.
-Drop Constant columns as they do not add any information
+-> Drop Constant columns as they do not add any information

 Consider the domaink knowledge, the objective of your analysis, and statistical measures to determine the relevance of each column.